-We are interested in learning more about how living cells sense and respond to their surroundings.
+We are interested in learning more about how individual cells sense and respond to the physical cues they recieve from their surroundings.
 How do cells respond to the shape and chemical nature of their underlying substrata?
-How do these responses change between cells in isolation and cells acting as a collective unit?
-Our group uses chemical tools to prepare precisely controlled environments that will help to answer these questions.
+We are developing chemical tools to prepare precisely controlled environments that will help to answer these questions.
 The lessons learned from this research may reveal new insight into how multicellular organisms develop and help us to understand the rules for how cells sense, interact with, and respond to their material world.